-This section describes the results of toxicity testing, sediment chemistry monitoring, and water column pesticides monitoring, collectively referred to as pesticides and toxicity monitoring, conducted during WY 2014 through WY 2020 in compliance with Provisions C.8.c of MRP 1.0 and C.8.g of MRP 2.0.
-It is an update to the findings of the IMR (SMCWPPP 2020) with the addition of WY 2020 monitoring data.
-The following discussion also presents local pesticides and toxicity monitoring results from projects external to SMCWPPP to inform management efforts for San Mateo County urban creeks with respect to achievement of WQOs and support of beneficial uses.
+This section describes the results of toxicity testing, sediment chemistry monitoring, and water column pesticides monitoring, collectively referred to as pesticides and toxicity monitoring, conducted during WY 2014 through WY 2021 in compliance with Provisions C.8.g. of MRP 2.0 and C.8.c of MRP 1.0.
+The following discussion includes data from SMCWPPP monitoring stations as well as local pesticides and toxicity monitoring results from projects external to SMCWPPP to inform management efforts for San Mateo County urban creeks with respect to achievement of WQOs and support of beneficial uses.